Loading [MathJax]/jax/output/HTML-CSS/jax.js

 (12)

-We shall first investigate the trace part (T) of $ J^{\Omega\Omega}_{\mu\nu}(x) $ to study the scalar $ \Omega\Omega $ dibaryon.
+We shall first investigate the trace part (T) of JΩΩμν(x) to study the scalar ΩΩ dibaryon.
 Before performing the mass sum rule analysis, we study the behaviors of the spectral densities for the trace part, the traceless symmetric part, and the tensor part.
 We show these spectral densities in Fig. 1 as three solid lines.
-It is clear that the spectral density of the trace part for the scalar channel is negative in a broad region of 2 GeV$ ^2 $ $ \leqslant s\leqslant 12 $ GeV$ ^2 $.
+It is clear that the spectral density of the trace part for the scalar channel is negative in a broad region of 2 GeV2 s12 GeV2.
 This behavior of the spectral density is distinct from those of the traceless symmetric part (S) for the scalar channel and the tensor channel, as shown in Fig. 1.
-To eliminate this negative effect, we consider the violation of factorization assumption by varying the four-quark condensate $ \langle\bar s\bar sss\rangle = \kappa \left< \bar s s \right>^2 $ [35].
-Because the factorization assumption for the high dimensional condensate ( $ D>6 $) is not precise and unclear, we shall consider the impact of $ \kappa $ if the condensates can be reduced to four-quark condensates, for example, $ \langle\bar{s}\bar{s}\bar{s}sss\rangle \to \langle\bar{s}s\rangle\kappa\langle\bar{s}s\rangle^2 = \kappa\langle\bar{s}s\rangle^3 $.
+To eliminate this negative effect, we consider the violation of factorization assumption by varying the four-quark condensate ˉsˉsss=κˉss2 [35].
+Because the factorization assumption for the high dimensional condensate ( D>6) is not precise and unclear, we shall consider the impact of κ if the condensates can be reduced to four-quark condensates, for example, ˉsˉsˉssssˉssκˉss2=κˉss3.
 The numerical values of the gluon condensate and quark-gluon mixed condensate are also provided in Eq.
 (12).
-In the case of the $ J^P = 0^+ $ (T) channel, the factor is naturally taken as $ \kappa = 2 $.
-In the case of the $ J^P = 0^+ $ (S) channel, the behavior of the spectral density is good enough for $ \kappa = 1.7 $ of the factorization assumption, as shown in Fig. 1.
-However, we set $ \kappa = 1 $ for the $ J^P = 2^+ $ tensor channel because its spectral density is positive in most of the parameter region.
-To avoid overestimation of the uncertainty of the four-quark condensate, we shall use the fixed value of $ \kappa $ and not consider it as an error source for the mass prediction in our following numerical analyses.
+In the case of the JP=0+ (T) channel, the factor is naturally taken as κ=2.
+In the case of the JP=0+ (S) channel, the behavior of the spectral density is good enough for κ=1.7 of the factorization assumption, as shown in Fig. 1.
+However, we set κ=1 for the JP=2+ tensor channel because its spectral density is positive in most of the parameter region.
+To avoid overestimation of the uncertainty of the four-quark condensate, we shall use the fixed value of κ and not consider it as an error source for the mass prediction in our following numerical analyses.

 Figure 1. (color online) Behaviors of the spectral densities for all channels.
-The solid lines represent the spectral densities for $\kappa=1$, whereas the dashed lines are the corresponding densities considering the effect of factorization assumption.
+The solid lines represent the spectral densities for κ=1, whereas the dashed lines are the corresponding densities considering the effect of factorization assumption.

 In Eq.
-(11), the hadron mass is extracted as a function of two free parameters: the Borel mass, $ M_B $, and the continuum threshold, $ s_0 $.
-For the numerical analysis, we study the OPE convergence to determine the lower bound on Borel mass $ M_B $, requiring the contributions from the dimension-16 condensates to be less than 5%.
+(11), the hadron mass is extracted as a function of two free parameters: the Borel mass, MB, and the continuum threshold, s0.
+For the numerical analysis, we study the OPE convergence to determine the lower bound on Borel mass MB, requiring the contributions from the dimension-16 condensates to be less than 5%.
 For the trace part (T) of the scalar channel, we list the two-point correlation function numerically as

 (13)

-in which we take $ s_0\to\infty $.
-According to the above criteria, the lower bound on the Borel mass can be obtained as $ M_B^2\geqslant 2.1 $ GeV$ ^2 $.
+in which we take s0.
+According to the above criteria, the lower bound on the Borel mass can be obtained as M2B2.1 GeV2.
 Conversely, the upper bound on the Borel mass can be obtained by studying the pole contribution.
-Requiring the pole contribution to be larger than 10%, we find the upper bound on the Borel mass to be $ M_B^2\leqslant 2.9 $ GeV$ ^2 $.
-Finally, the reasonable working region of the Borel mass is 2.1 GeV$ ^2 $ $ \leqslant M_B^2\leqslant 2.9 $ GeV$ ^2 $.
+Requiring the pole contribution to be larger than 10%, we find the upper bound on the Borel mass to be M2B2.9 GeV2.
+Finally, the reasonable working region of the Borel mass is 2.1 GeV2 M2B2.9 GeV2.

-Figure 2. (color online) Extracted hadron mass for the trace part (T) with $J^P=0^+$.
+Figure 2. (color online) Extracted hadron mass for the trace part (T) with JP=0+.

 (14)

-in which the errors come from the uncertainties of $ M_B $, $ s_0 $, and various QCD parameters in Eq.
+in which the errors come from the uncertainties of MB, s0, and various QCD parameters in Eq.
 (12).
 The corresponding coupling constant can be evaluated as

 (15)

 As indicated in Eq.
-(6), the traceless symmetric part (S) and cross term (TS) in the tensor correlation function $ \Pi_{\mu\nu,\,\rho\sigma}(q^2) $ can also couple to the scalar $ \Omega\Omega $ channel with $ J^P = 0^+ $.
+(6), the traceless symmetric part (S) and cross term (TS) in the tensor correlation function Πμν,ρσ(q2) can also couple to the scalar ΩΩ channel with JP=0+.
 A similar analysis is performed for the traceless symmetric part of the scalar channel.
 The Borel curves are shown in Fig. 3, and the numerical results are

-Figure 3. (color online) Extracted hadron mass for the traceless symmetric part (S) with $J^P=0^+$.
+Figure 3. (color online) Extracted hadron mass for the traceless symmetric part (S) with JP=0+.

 (16)